vishwapriyanatha/accommodations_assign_laravel_vuejs/README.md

 ## About project
 - Can create resident, residence and assing to each resident and residence
-- simple invoice for each assing residence
+- Simple invoice for each assing residence

 ## Setup project
 - git clone the project